fablabbcn/mkdocs-boilerplate/docs/index.md

 ## Extra stuff

 You will see in some pages a one or two buttons on top.
 One for making the page "Fullscreen" (in every page) and another one for a PDF download, which you can add as an attachment.
-Check here an example for the PDF feature.
+This is an example for the PDF feature.